Cassai2026/Alpha-Omega-Ete/README.md

 Ice Wolf — cyan-frost highlights

-📜 Manifesto Lines

-I am, I can; I don’t, I won’t

-Mental health is your real wealth

-Kids design their futures; we safeguard their present

-CassAI is owned by the children of the future, not grown-ups of the past

-Technology must serve humanity, not replace it

-Innovation begins when someone asks “Why not?”

-Every child deserves tools to build a better world

-Three types of people: those who care, those who do for those who care, and those who do for those that do

 🎮 CassAI Code X>Y<Z – Gamified Psychology & Learning Universe

 CassAI Code X>Y<Z is a fully immersive AI-powered learning universe, designed for neurodivergent learners, mature students, and anyone exploring self-growth, choice, and consequence.